May 15, 2012

+May 15, 2012

+>

-Oh behalf of Challenge and Kroger, Kelley Drye successfully asserted that the relevant provisions of California law were preempted by federal requirements under the Federal Food, Drug & Cosmetic Act.
+> Oh behalf of Challenge and Kroger, Kelley Drye successfully asserted that the relevant provisions of California law were preempted by federal requirements under the Federal Food, Drug & Cosmetic Act.
 The judge sustained the demurrer, without leave to amend, on the grounds that the plaintiff's claims were both expressly and impliedly preempted by federal law.

+>

-From offices in Los Angeles, CA, and Washington, D.C., partners Keri E. Campbell and Sarah Roller, and associates Sarah L. Cronin, Kenneth D. Kronstadt, and Donnelly L. McDowell represented the defendants in this case.
+> From offices in Los Angeles, CA, and Washington, D.C., partners Keri E. Borders and Sarah Roller, and associates Sarah L. Cronin, Kenneth D. Kronstadt, and Donnelly L. McDowell represented the defendants in this case.